lukso-network/website-support-center/docs/extension/guides/check-2fa-recovery.md

 :::info Controller Names

 The names of the controllers can vary, depending on the time of your Universal Profile setup.
+The controller of the extension will either be named **UP Extension** or have the **name of it's blockchain address**.
+The recovery controller can either be named **UP Recovery** or **up-recovery-<number>**.
+Every controller can be renamed locally in your extension at any time.

 :::